 For student with upcoming Semester Exchange or Overseas Short Program

-All outbound mobility programs that require overseas travel with a schedule commencement date of before 30 December 2021 have been suspended.
+All mobility programs that require overseas travel with a scheduled commencement date of before 30 June 2022 have been suspended.

 If you had plans for an overseas study program during this period, please contact La Trobe Abroad at StudyAbroad@latrobe.edu.au for clarification and further arrangements for a deferral, withdrawal, or alternate opportunities.